contributing-to-kubernetes/gnosis/contributing-to-kubernetes/kk-pr-85968/README.md

 }
 ```

-This means that it is an "instance" of the `SecureServingOptions` struct which
+This means that it is an "instance" of the `SecureServingOptions` struct, which
-is defined in
+is further defined in
 [/staging/src/k8s.io/apiserver/pkg/server/options/serving.go][/staging/src/k8s.io/apiserver/pkg/server/options/serving.go]

 ### MaybeDefaultWithSelfSignedCerts